mastercoin-MSC/install-msc/docs/pages/obelisk.rst

 to run your own server in house this guide will help you get started.
 For the purposes of this document there are three relevant parts: :ref:`server` , :ref:`workers`, and :ref:`clients`.

-Client
-^^^^^^

-The client is who/what is actually requesting the information.
-In Mastercoin tools the client is the local installation of sx which queries the obelisk server for blockchain information.

 Installation
 ------------